August 06

 We want you to meet new people, learn more about local services and initiate the development of a local resource network.

-Greater diversity and inclusion in our community fuels a wider range of ideas, expertise, and life experience, helping evolve our world's collective knowledge and overall mindset.
+Engagement and conversations in our community fuel a wider range of ideas, expertise, and life experience, helping evolve our world's collective knowledge and overall mindset.

 Up to 5.5 continuing education credits